 3. Cape Town

 The city is a melting pot of cultures and the perfect starting point for many wonderful experiences in the surrounding countryside.
-These include visits to wine farms, boat trips, helicopter tours, swimming with seals, wreck diving, a visit to Robben Island (the famous prison island whose most famous prisoner was Nelson Mandela), a visit to the penguins and much, much more.
+These include visits to wine farms, boat trips, helicopter tours, swimming with seals, wreck diving, a visit to Robben Island (the famous prison island whose most famous prisoner was Nelson Mandela), a visit to the penguins, and much more.

 You can find more about this beautiful city in our article “Top 5 attractions in Cape Town”